min2ha/ukwa-site/content/target/58437/index.en.md

   "subject": "Brexit"
 }

-# International Regulatory Strategy Group: The EU's third country regimes and alternatives to passporting

 Report concludes that the focus of the Brexit negotiations should be on designing and delivering a bespoke UK-EU deal rather than reforming or adapting existing frameworks.